Skip to main content

 • Identify quick wins: Highlighting low-hanging fruit—simple, high-value improvements that can be implemented immediately.

-• Define Hypotheses for A/B testing: Formulating hypotheses based on identified pain points to test with real users.
+• Define hypotheses for A/B testing: Formulating hypotheses based on identified pain points to test with real users.

 • Inform user testing protocols: Guiding the development of test scenarios and interview questions by focusing on areas of concern.